Article Table Of Contents

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Nebraska are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Nebraska are growing like weeds.

-How We Measured The Fastest Growing Cities In Cornhusker State
+How We Measured The Fastest Growing Cities In the Cornhusker State for 2020

 - Population in 2010